kdavies4/ModelicaRes/doc/index.rst

      :alt: Sankey digarams of three tanks model

   The links below and in the sidebar describe the components of ModelicaRes.
-  For an introduction see :mod:`loadres`, which loads data files and provides a Python_ interpreter to help analyze them.
+  For an introduction, please see :mod:`loadres`, which loads data files and provides a Python_ interpreter to help analyze them.

 .. only:: latex